 Oh, and one more thing… It’s not just Amazon that you should take a look at.
 Other retailers are quick to get involved in the Prime Day hubbub and try to crash the party with their own deals!
 Top examples last year included Currys PC World and Dell, so we’ll keep an eye out on anti-Prime Day deals for you!

-A massive 58 percent saving on the regular price of £119.99, this early deal on the 2021 version of the Echo Buds is a doozy.
+A massive 58 percent saving on the regular price of £119.99, this deal on the 2021 version of the Echo Buds was a doozy.
 Amazon’s take on true wireless isn’t perhaps the most inspiring out there, but the Buds were already great value for money thanks to their excellent noise reduction and hands-free Alexa integration.

 With two-way audio, motion detection and Alexa integration, this tiny 1080p camera is ideal for keeping tabs on the inside of your home while you’re away.
 Usually sells for £34.99, making this early Prime Day discount a 37 percent cut.